-Feelings and the thoughts, beliefs, and circumstances that propel them cannot be simply expunged by a psychologist when it comes time to see a patient or to interact with colleagues.
-Learning to identify, utilize, and control feelings, attitudes, and actions in the consulting room and all other professional interactions is a lifelong process for all psychologists.
-We believe it is important that supervision be a place where the Fellow (or other trainee) is assisted to explore and understand the qualities and experiences that they bring to every aspect of professional work and how these facilitate or hinder effective interactions.
+We believe it is important that supervision be a place where the Fellows (or other trainees) are assisted to explore and understand the qualities and experiences that they bring to every aspect of professional work and how these facilitate or hinder effective interactions.
 We intend that Fellows and other trainees will recognize, improve, and employ those personal qualities that will assist in forming effective working relationships with patients, peers, other Psychology staff, staff and trainees of other professions with whom they work in the health care system, etc. - all professional work is influenced by the personal qualities of the trainee, and these are appropriately included in the supervisory process.
-At the same time, we re-affirm that this needs to be done in a sensitive way, in which the Fellow is given time to develop a safe and effective working relationship with the supervisor.
-This work should occur such that the underlying APA philosophy is respected.
-Fellows should not be required to divulge information that is not relevant to the work they are doing or in a way that is not designed to promote and enhance professional development.
+At the same time, we re-affirm that this needs to be done in a sensitive way, in which the Fellow is given time to develop a safe and effective working relationship will not be required share information that is not relevant to the work they are doing or in a way that is not designed to promote and enhance professional development.